icarusfactor/Mastodon-install-on-cPanel/README.md

 Step 2:

 Install a few more dependencies which are required to build the Ruby installation and other dependencies.
-You may have to rmeove(*yum remove duplicate_package_name*)duplicates from conflicts with other package to install below.
+You may have to remove(*yum remove duplicate_package_name*)duplicates from conflicts with other package to install below.
 ```
 yum  groupinstall 'Development Tools'
 ```